DBMI/ExcelPostprocessor/README.md

                     </cleaning>
                     <extract>....

+Using `<cleaning>`statements can help simplify the matching patterns, since the patterns won't have to accommodate misspelled words.
-These `<cleaning>` statements will be executed on the specified column before the `<extract>` statements, but the _original_ column--not the modified column--will be shown in the Excel file that is created.
+These`<cleaning>`statements will be executed on the specified column before the`<extract>`statements, but the _original_ column&mdash;not the modified column&mdash;will be shown in the Excel file that is created.
 ### Multiple Patterns
 To accommodate multiple styles in free text, you can define several regex patterns for the same source column.
 This allows several patterns to all result in the same new column.
 Here's an example: